-Although this is a touchy one, monitoring online interactions protects your child’s physical safety, self esteem, and social well being.
+Although this is a touchy one, monitoring online interactions protect your child’s physical safety, self-esteem, and social well-being.
 The worst negative consequences of the digital age are online bullies and cyber predators.
 Know whom your child is communicating with on social media, and note their emotional reactions after.
 Talk to them about bullying and the risks associated when chatting with an unknown person.

 Provide Distractions And Get Them Moving